-- How successful were the meetings held during World War II to agree the future of the sub-continent? - How did the success of the Muslim League in the 1945-46 elections lead to changes in British attempts to solve the problems of the sub-continent?

-- the Second World War (1939-45) in relation to India and the 'Ouit India' Movement

-- the Pakistan Resolution, 1940

-- the Cripps Mission, 1942

-- the Gandhi-Jinnah talks, 1944

-- Lord Wavell and the Simla Conference, 1945

-- the elections of 1945-46 in India, reasons for Muslim League success and the consequences thereof

-- the Cabinet Mission Plan, 1946

-- Direct Action Day, 1946

-- the June 3 Plan, 1947

-- the Radcliffe Commission and Award, 1947

-- the Indian Independence Act, 1947.
+F ocus points: Specified content: • How successful were the meetings held during World War II to agree the future of the sub-continent?
+How did the success of the Muslim League in the 1945-46 elections lead to changes in British attempts to solve the problems of the sub-continent? the Second World War (1939-45) in relation to India and the 'Quit India' Movement the Pakistan Resolution, 1940 the Cripps Mission, 1942 the Gandhi-Jinnah talks, 1944 Lord Wavell and the Simla Conference, 1945 the elections of 1945-46 in India, reasons for Muslim League success and the consequence thereof the Cabinet Mission Plan, 1946 Direct Action Day, 1946 the June 3 Plan, 1947 the Radcliffe Commission and Award, 1947 the Indian Independence Act, 1947.